 Introduction

-Liver cancer ranks second among major causes of cancer-related deaths globally.
-In particular, hepatocellular carcinoma (HCC) roughly represents 90% of all primary liver cancers with 800000 new cases reported yearly[1].
+Liver cancer ranks second among the major causes of cancer-related deaths globally.
+In particular, hepatocellular carcinoma (HCC) represents roughly 90% of all primary liver cancers, with 800,000 new cases reported yearly[1].
 In more than 80% of patients, cirrhosis is a predisposing condition[2], often related to prior infection with hepatitis B virus (HBV), hepatitis C virus (HCV), or alcohol abuse.
-Less frequently, HCC may also arise in a non-cirrhotic liver as a consequence of HBV genotoxic effects, nonalcoholic steatohepatitis (in patients with metabolic syndrome and diabetes), or malignant transformation of a hepatocellular adenoma.
+Less frequently, HCC may also arise in a non-cirrhotic liver as a consequence of HBV genotoxic effects, nonalcoholic steatohepatitis (in patients with metabolic syndrome and diabetes), or malignant transformation of an hepatocellular adenoma.

 Even under rigorous surveillance programs, a sizeable proportion of patients are often diagnosed at a stage not amenable to potentially curative approaches[3], thereby prompting the search for palliative treatments.

-In recent years, transcriptome analyses have allowed to increase our understanding of HCC complexity with the identification of a proliferation class and a non-proliferation one[2,4].
+In recent years, transcriptome analyses have allowed us to increase our understanding of HCC complexity with the identification of a proliferation and non-proliferation class[2,4].
 Both classes display recurrent genetic alterations that affect deregulated pathways relevant to cellular homeostasis, senescence, proliferation, and differentiation.
-Although the ultimate goal of such advances is to inform future treatment strategies, none among driver mutations leading to oncogenic addiction in HCC is thus far considered as actionable[5].
+Although the ultimate goal of such advances is to inform future treatment strategies, none among the driver mutations that lead to oncogenic addiction in HCC has thus far been considered actionable[5].

-On top of that, additional hurdles that hamper the development of personalized therapies lie within a substantial intra- and inter-tumor heterogeneity, that result from an admixture of mature hepatocytes and hepatic progenitor cells, both contributing to chronic inflammation, advanced fibrosis, and eventually cancer development[6].
+On top of that, additional hurdles that hamper the development of personalized therapies lie within a substantial intra- and inter-tumor heterogeneity, which results from an admixture of mature hepatocytes and hepatic progenitor cells, both contributing to chronic inflammation, advanced fibrosis, and eventually cancer development[6].

-Despite the obvious disappointment following the results of the first biomarker-driven phase III trial ever done in HCC, that reported negative results for tivantinib in patients with MET-high HCC in 2018[7], the quest for personalized approaches is still underway within newer studies that may finally provide a conceptual frame for precision medicine in this hard-to-treat malignancy.
+Despite the obvious disappointment following the results of the first biomarker-driven phase III trial ever done in HCC, which reported negative results for tivantinib in patients with MET-high HCC in 2018[7], the quest for personalized approaches is still underway within newer studies that may finally provide a conceptual frame for precision medicine in this hard-to-treat malignancy.
 Similar approaches could also take advantage from next generation sequencing (NGS) platforms that were recently presented as a useful tool to individualize available targeted therapies in HCC patients[8].
-Nevertheless, the clinical value of molecular profiling still needs to be demonstrated given that only few patients could receive targeted treatments matching with potentially actionable alterations identified by NGS[8].
+Nevertheless, the clinical value of molecular profiling still needs to be demonstrated, given that only a few patients could receive targeted treatments matching potentially actionable alterations identified by NGS[8].

 Meanwhile, different strategies directed against relevant angiogenesis pathways have provided valuable therapeutic options in the management of advanced HCC.
-Indeed, a continuous dependence upon pro-angiogenic pathways is typical for HCC and it is reflected by an abnormal hypervascularity well known by the radiologist.
-This is mainly due to a hypoxic tumor microenvironment (TME) being a major determinant for hypoxia-inducible factor-1 transcription, that in turn leads to the over-production of vascular endothelial growth factor (VEGF).
-From a clinical standpoint, these peculiar aspects render HCC rather unique in comparisons with other cancers[9] and have long been proven useful for either HCC diagnosis or embolization therapies.
+Indeed, a continuous dependence on pro-angiogenic pathways is typical for HCC, and it is reflected by an abnormal hypervascularity well-known by radiologists.
+This is mainly due to a hypoxic tumor microenvironment (TME) being a major determinant for hypoxia-inducible factor-1 transcription, which in turn leads to the over-production of vascular endothelial growth factor (VEGF).
+From a clinical standpoint, these peculiar aspects render HCC rather unique in comparison with other cancers[9], and have long been proven useful for either HCC diagnosis or embolization therapies.

-More than a decade ago, the approval of the multikinase inhibitor sorafenib has paved the way of anti-angiogenic therapies targeting VEGF and the VEGF receptors (VEGFRs) in the treatment of advanced HCC patients, not amenable to curative treatments[10].
-In addition to sorafenib, the therapeutic armamentarium for the frontline setting has been recently expanded with lenvatinib, which is a different multikinase inhibitor, still retaining anti-angiogenic properties.
+More than a decade ago, the approval of the multikinase inhibitor sorafenib has paved the way of anti-angiogenic therapies targeting VEGF and VEGF receptors (VEGFRs) in the treatment of advanced HCC patients, which are not amenable to curative treatments[10].
+In addition to sorafenib, the therapeutic armamentarium for the frontline setting has been recently expanded with lenvatinib, which is a different multikinase inhibitor, while still retaining anti-angiogenic properties.
 As reported in the overall survival analysis (OS) of the REFLECT trial, lenvatinib is non-inferior to sorafenib in untreated patients with advanced HCC[11].